paulrobertlloyd/roadtrip/4-media-queries/content.md

 # Build a Responsive Website in a Week
-## DAY 4: Getting to Grips With Media Queries
+## Day 4: Getting to Grips With Media Queries

 In the penultimate part of our responsive web design tutorial, Clearleft's Paul Robert Lloyd explains how media queries work, and describes a device-agnostic approach to breakpoints.